Nk-13114/walmart_sales_nk/README.md

 ### 9. SQL Analysis: Complex Queries and Business Problem Solving
    - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
-     - 1)find the different payment method and no of transactions,no of qty sold
+**find the different payment method and no of transactions,no of qty sold
 ```sql
 select
 payment_method,count(*) as no_payments,